KeltonMVP/rules/docs/leaders/leader-rules.en.md

 ### Replacing Subleaders

-<span style="color:var(--pink);">2.2.1</span> A Leader can remove the subleader rank when they consider that they no longer need their services and will demote them, granting them a rank based on their seniority in the faction and the rules regarding the granting of ranks to a member.
+<span style="color:var(--pink);">2.2.1</span> A Leader can remove the subleader's rank when they consider their services are no longer needed and will demote them by granting a rank based on their seniority in the faction, the number of unlocked bonuses, and the rules regarding rank assignment for a member.

-<span style="color:var(--pink);">2.2.2</span> For the next promotion of the former subleader to rank 2-5, the counting will start from the last promotion before receiving the subleader rank (thus, the seniority for the previously held rank is not reset).

-!!! example "Examples of demoting subleaders"
-    - in our example, the subleader has a seniority in the faction of 55 days in a department and needs to be demoted.
-    - the Leader will need to check the promotion regulations of the faction type they belong to, specifically chapter [Member Promotion and Faction Slots.](#7-member-promotion-and-faction-slots)
-    - then they will need to add up the minimum waiting days for each rank as follows:
-        - for rank 2: 14 days.
-        - for rank 3: 21 days + the 14 days from rank 2, totaling 35 days.
-        - for rank 4: 30 days + the 35 days from rank 3, totaling 65 days.
-    - so our subleader has the required seniority for rank 3 if they have not received any Faction Warn.
-    - each Faction Warn adds an additional 14 days of waiting.
+!!! danger "Informational Note"
+	As a leader, you can view a field called <span style="color:var(--pink);">Possible Rank</span> in the Faction tab on the player's profile on the website, which indicates the rank you should assign when demoting the subleader.

+	If the player has completed more than half of the waiting time for the next rank, the system is designed to round up to the higher rank.
+If the player's seniority is less than half the time required for the next rank, they will receive the lower rank.

+<span style="color:var(--pink);">2.2.2</span> The former subleader's next promotion will take place normally, just like any other member.
+The calculation for the next rank starts from the date they were demoted.

 ## 3. Faction Subforum